dodoburner/budget-app/README.md

 # Purchase Tracker

-This is a mobile app created for tracking your expenses.
+This is a RoR mobile app created for tracking your expenses.
+It allows the user to:
+- register and log in, so that the data is private to them.
+- introduce new transactions associated with a category.
+- see the money spent on each category.

 ## Built With

 - Ruby on Rails